 "Have them meet with your financial planner, and begin purchasing stocks," she says.
 "And for Christmas, 'stocking stocks,' where they actually have one in their stocking.
 You can still purchase stock certificates, or it can just go into an account if you don't want to pay the fee for the actual certificate."

-Linfield says two of her three children have Uniform Gift to Minors or Uniform Transfer to Minors accounts, known as UGMAs or UTMAs, the kid version of brokerage accounts, and have a ball investing in their favorite products on a shoestring budget.
+Linfield says 2 of her 3 children have Uniform Gift to Minors or Uniform Transfer to Minors accounts, known as UGMAs or UTMAs, the kid version of brokerage accounts, and have a ball investing in their favorite products on a shoestring budget.

 "There are just certain stocks that kids will relate to: Hasbro, Walt Disney, McDonald's.
 Companies that they are familiar with and they're solid companies," Linfield says.
 "When you're whipping through the McDonald's once a month and you're munching on the fries, it's, 'Hey, I own that company.
 I'm not just paying money to buy the fries; they're paying me a dividend!'"